-Deals with matters of character and fitness bearing on qualifications of applicants for admission and licensing to practice law in Washington, conducts hearings on the admission of any applicant, makes recommendations to the Washington Supreme Court, and considers petitions for reinstatement after disbarment.
-The Board comprises at least one lawyer, LLLT or LPO from each congressional district, several at-large members, and three public members.
+Carries out the functions and duties assigned to it according to the Admission and Practice Rules adopted by the Supreme Court.
+Deals with matters of character and fitness bearing on qualifications of applicants for admission and licensing to practice law in Washington, conducts hearings on the admission of any applicant, makes recommendations to the Washington Supreme Court, and considers

+petitions for reinstatement after disbarment.
+The Board shall consist of not less than three community representatives who are not licensed to practice law, and not less than one lawyer, LLLT or LPO member from each congressional district.
 The Board generally meets one full day per month for hearings.
 Considerable reading and meeting preparation time are required.
-Each member writes at least one decision per year; assistance is provided as needed.
+Each member should expect to write at least one decision per year; assistance is provided as needed.
 Prerequisite: Board members (other than public members) must have been an active member of the WSBA for at least five years at the time of appointment.
 Appointment is for a three-year term.
+Members shall continue to serve until replaced.